There is no legitimate carb limit for keto. The keto gods won’t banish you to burn in sugar hell forever if you eat an extra blueberry.

 To reduce stress and get the most out of the ketogenic diet, consider implementing these strategies (if they apply to your situation):

-- Eat the right amount of calories to meet your goals.
+- Don’t restrict calories too severely.
 Use our keto calculator to find out how much you should be eating.